 If you’re a blogger, you need to learn the right way to write roundup posts, plus learn two simple tricks that make writing them SO much easier!

-Well, friends, I recently finished reading my friend Bre’s new ebook, The Blogger’s Guide to Copyright and Trademark Law which I loved.
-Bre is a lawyer with tons of experience with copyright and trademark law AND a great blogger, so she was the perfect person to write this book.
-I learned so much from it!
+Well, friends, I recently finished reading an ebook on trademark and copyright issues for bloggers!
 And one of the things I have realized, after reading the book and blogging myself for three years, is that there is a ton of misinformation out there among bloggers about copyright issues.
-Seriously, read the book, because if you don’t follow the rules, you and your business could get in major trouble.
+Seriously, if you don’t follow the rules, you and your business could get in major trouble.

 How to write roundup posts the quick and organized way!